 Ryanair plots legal action to force expansion of green list

-Seen & Heard: Government to drop eviction ban and Aer Lingus warns staff not to mock them online
+Seen & Heard: Government to drop eviction ban, Aer Lingus warns staff not to mock it online

 Photograph: Luke MacGregor/Bloomberg

-Ryanair has threatened legal action against the Government if it fails to expand the list of countries to which Irish travellers can go to include Britain and all the EU member states, the Sunday Times reports.
-The newspaper says that Arthur Cox solicitors, acting for Ryanair argue that the Government’s restrictions are not subject to the democratic safeguards required under the constitution.
+Ryanair has threatened legal action against the Government if it fails to expand the list of countries to which Irish travellers can go to include Britain and all EU member states, the Sunday Times reported.
+The newspaper said that Arthur Cox solicitors, acting for Ryanair, argue that the Government’s restrictions are not subject to the democratic safeguards required under the constitution.

-Sticking with the aviation sector, Aer Lingus has warned its staff against disparaging or commenting negatively on the airline, the Sunday Independent reports.
+Sticking with the aviation sector, Aer Lingus has warned its staff against making disparaging remarks or commenting negatively about the airline, the Sunday Independent reported.
 While staff are not permitted to use social media during work hours, they were also warned by the IAG-owned carrier to abide by the same standards of behaviour on social media outside of work as they do in work.

 Eviction ban

 On the Business Post’s front page, it is reported that the Government will drop its nationwide eviction ban and replace it with a scheme targeted at renters who have fallen into arrears.
-Those renters will have to self-declare that they’ve lost jobs or income as a result of the Covid-19 pandemic to avail of the new scheme which will run to January 10th next year.
+Those renters will have to self-declare that they have lost their employment or income as a result of the Covid-19 pandemic to avail of the new scheme, which will run to January 10th next year.

 Insurance rebates